How to Switch from Adderall to Strattera (Atomoxetine)

 FDA Black Box Warning: Strattera carries a black box warning for suicidal ideation in children and adolescents (not adults).
 While this is serious, the risk is small (~0.4%) and limited to the pediatric population.
 Adults should still monitor for unusual mood changes during the first few months.

 Liver function: Rare cases of severe liver injury have been reported.
 Your doctor may order baseline liver function tests.
 Seek immediate medical attention if you experience jaundice (yellowing of skin/eyes), dark urine, or upper abdominal pain.
+For a side-by-side look at non-stimulant options, see our Strattera vs. Qelbree comparison.

 Step-by-Step: How to Make the Switch

 MedSwitcher may earn a commission from some providers.
 Full disclosure.
 This does not affect our recommendations.
-Our recommendations are based on clinical data, not partnerships.

 Calculate Your Personalized Switch Plan